unitaryfund/mitiq/docs/source/examples/layerwise-folding.md

   name: python3
 ---

-# Layerwise folding in Mitiq
+# ZNE with Qiskit: Layerwise folding

 This tutorial shows an example of how to mitigate noise on IBMQ backends with